 Salkind, N. (2016).
 Statistics for People Who (Think They) Hate Statistics: Using Microsoft Excel 4th Edition.

 Stephanie Glen.
-"One Sample T Test: How to Run It, Step by Step" From StatisticsHowTo.com: Elementary Statistics for the rest of us! https://www.statisticshowto.com/probability-and-statistics/hypothesis-testing/one-sample-t-test/
+"One Sample T Test: SPSS, By Hand, Step by Step" From StatisticsHowTo.com: Elementary Statistics for the rest of us! https://www.statisticshowto.com/probability-and-statistics/hypothesis-testing/one-sample-t-test/

 Need help with a homework or test question?
 With Chegg Study, you can get step-by-step solutions to your questions from an expert in the field.
 Your first 30 minutes with a Chegg tutor is free!